 There are no hotels or resorts on Kapikan Reef or any of the other islands within Tun Sakaran Marine Park.

-Most visitors to the island prefer to stay in the coastal town of Semporna, where accommodation and dive packages are cheap.
+Most visitors to the island stay in the coastal town of Semporna, where hotels and dive packages are generally cheaper.

-Kapikan Reef is located about ±40 minutes by boat from Semporna, ±20 minutes from Pom Pom, ±30 minutes from Mataking and ±1.5 hours from Mabul.
+Kapikan Reef is located ±40 minutes by boat from Semporna, ±20 minutes from Pom Pom, ±30 minutes from Mataking and ±1.5 hours from Mabul.

-The northeastern side consists of a deep reef that is a mainly vertical rock face with small caves.
+The northeastern side consists of a deep reef that is a mostly vertical rock face with small caves.